 - This bread freezes really well.
 You can freeze an entire loaf, or you can slice it and then freeze it already sliced.
 The streusel may lose a bit of its crunch when thawed.

 - If you prefer, replace whole wheat flour with all-purpose flour.

 - Streusel topping can be omitted if desired.

 - Rather have muffins?
-Simply spoon the batter into greased muffin tins, filling each well 2/3 full, top with the streusel, and bake at 400°F for 15-20 minutes or until a toothpick inserted in the center comes out clean.
+Simply spoon the batter into greased muffin tins, filling each well two-thirds full, top with the streusel, and bake at 400°F for 15 to 20 minutes or until a toothpick inserted in the center comes out clean.
 Makes 24 muffins, depending on size.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.